 |Annual fee||$0 introductory annual fee the first year, then $75||$50 for the company and $25 per card||$95||$125|

 Alaska Airlines partners

-Alaska Airlines has a generous list of airline partners, and this is often where the best value award redemption options can be found.
-The following airlines all offer flights that can be booked using Alaska Airlines miles.
+Alaska Airlines has a generous list of airline partners, where the best value award redemption options can often be found.
+The following airlines all offer flights that can be booked using Alaska Airlines miles:

 - Aer Lingus